royby12/terraform-provider-spotinst/website/docs/r/ocean_aws_launch_spec.html.markdown

     * `value` - (Required) The tag value.
     * `effect` - (Required) The effect of the taint.
 Valid values: `"NoSchedule"`, `"PreferNoSchedule"`, `"NoExecute"`.

-* `headrooms` - (Optional) Set custom headroom per launch spec. provide list of headrooms object.
+* `autoscale_headrooms` - (Optional) Set custom headroom per launch spec. provide list of headrooms object.
     * `num_of_units` - (Required) The number of units to retain as headroom, where each unit has the defined headroom CPU, memory and GPU.
     * `cpu_per_unit` - (Optional) Optionally configure the number of CPUs to allocate the headroom.
 CPUs are denoted in millicores, where 1000 millicores = 1 vCPU.
     * `gpu_per_unit` - (Optional) Optionally configure the number of GPUS to allocate the headroom.